 ‘Ice Pact: exterior and Interior landscapes’

-”I discovered the glaciers are an emblem of a life-long legacy of love, not just a relic mentioned in history books, but a part of our world, entirely worthy of a sparkling celebration right now.”
+”I discovered the glaciers are an emblem of a life-long legacy of love, not just a fabled relic to be referenced in future history books, but a part of our world, entirely worthy of a sparkling celebration right now.”

 ‘Terra Nullius - No Man’s Land’